Thursday, September 26, 2024

 "The Substance räjäytti pankin Cannesin elokuvajuhlilla.
 Samanlaisen ilotulitusvastaanoton muistan nähneeni vain kahdesti aikaisemmin, Pulp Fictionin ja Adelen elämän vuosina.
 Coralie Fargeat palkittiin festivaalilla parhaasta käsikirjoituksesta."
 Mika Siltala

 AA: Coralie Fargeat's The Substance is a remarkable contribution to what must be the most striking phenomenon in the horror genre during the last ten years: female horror.
 Major works include The Babadook (2014), A Girl Walks Home Alone at Night (2014), Raw (2016), The Wind (2018), Saint Maud (2019), Titane (2021) and Pahanhautoja / The Hatching (2022).
-In this edition of Love & Anarchy festival we have just seen Love Lies Bleeding also with some horror genealogy.
+In this edition of the Love & Anarchy festival we have just seen Love Lies Bleeding also with some horror genealogy.

 Fargeat has an original style and a sharp sense of satire.
 The characters border on caricature but remain memorably original thanks to extraordinary performances by Margaret Qualley - and particularly Demi Moore in a role for the lifetime and one of the most daring performances of a film star in the history of the cinema.
 It can be compared with the demolition of the star image performed by Bette Davis and other veteran female stars in the 1960s, but Demi Moore goes beyond our wildest expectations... or nightmares.